johann-solo/oliveandmango.github.io/site/content/blog/2018-07-06-greek-stuffed-peppers.md

 </br>
 </br>

-I love to serve this up with a beautiful [horiatiki salad](http://oliveandmango.com/village-salad), or a [maroulosalata](http://oliveandmango.com/maroulosalata) and some hearty crusty bread to sop up the salad juices and the sauce from the cooked down stuffed peppers.
+I love to serve this up with a beautiful _horiatiki salad_, or a _maroulosalata_ and some hearty crusty bread to sop up the salad juices and the sauce from the cooked down stuffed peppers.
 Hope you enjoy this as much as me and please tell me what you thought of them!
 </br>
 </br>
 ![Greek Stuffed Peppers](/images/uploads/2018_07_06_greek_stuffed_peppers_13.jpg)